 Writing has been a passion of mine for a long time.
 From an early age, I enjoyed creating stories for class or entertaining my friends.
 I can specifically remember writing a mock commercial in the sixth grade for “Toga-Cola” during a mythology unit.
 I enjoyed poetry when others didn’t.
 Simply put, I loved that I could create something that would not only bring enjoyment to me, but to others as well.
-That’s probably why I never minded writing papers in high school.
+That’s probably why I never minded writing papers in school.
 I could write about anything and make it entertaining for myself, even if the topic wasn’t generally recognized as “fun”.

 In March 2013, I created The Luke Norris Experience with the hope that I would rediscover my passion for writing.
 I’d been away from it for a while, but I hoped that just having one simple outlet would help me get back to doing what I love to do.
-I thought I could write a few words when I felt the need and maybe it could turn into something, but at the time, I really didn’t expect it to amount to much.
-I started simple by just writing about movies or sports, but it also turned into a place I could go to write about life, to write about love, to write about loss.
+I thought I could write a few words when I felt the need and maybe it could turn into something.
+But, at the time, I really didn’t expect it to amount to much.
+I started simple by just writing about movies or sports but it also turned into a place I could go to write about life, to write about love, to write about loss.

-It turns out that people started to read and follow The Luke Norris Experience.
-One of these readers turned out to be one of the co-creators of Binge Media, an entertainment website started by two former employees of the very popular website, joblo.com.
+To my surprise (and delight), people started to read and follow The Luke Norris Experience.
+One of these readers turned out to be one of the co-creators of Binge Media, an entertainment website started by two former employees of the very popular website, JoBlo.com.
 They had started their own company and were looking to expand their reach by adding a sports writer to their staff and they wanted me.
 And it didn’t hurt that we had a mutual friend.
 I later asked them if there was a specific piece I had written that had sparked their interest, and he told me that it wasn’t a sports piece at all.
 It was something I had written in my “Up Close and Personal” section that let them know that I would be a perfect fit.
 They said it was my attention to detail and emotion that I showed that led them to me.
 I started writing for Binge Media in April 2014 as the exclusive sports writer and was later given my own podcast as well.
 None of that would have come without The Luke Norris Experience.
 I left Binge Media a while back but I’ll always be thankful to those guys for giving me a chance because it got me thinking that I could really do something with this.

 At its core, this website is still that outlet I craved all those years ago.
-While I may not write as many posts on here as I used to, I know it’s always going to be here for me to do that.
+While I may not write as many personal posts on here as I used to, I know it’s always going to be here for me to do that.
 But this has transformed into a place where I can also showcase all the articles I’ve written over the years as my exclusive online portfolio.
 Through all the design changes and additions, however, the “Up Close & Personal” things I’ve done are still the heart of this site and I hope to bring you more of that in the future.